elegant-scipy/elegant-scipy/markdown/ch4.markdown

 how it would sound like in my head.
 Is there a better way of *seeing* what is going on?

-There is, and it is called the discrete fast Fourier transform (discrete, because our recording consists of discrete measurements, and fast—because we're in a hurry!).
-The fast Fourier transform tells us which frequencies or "notes" to expect in our signal.
+There is, and it is called the Discrete Fourier Transform (DFT), where discrete refers to the recording consisting of time-spaced sound measurements, in contrast to a continual recording as, e.g., on magnetic tape (can you even remember casettes!).
+The Discrete Fourier Transform is often computed using the *Fast Fourier Transform* (FFT) algorithm, a name informally used to refer to the DFT itself.
+The DFT tells us which frequencies or "notes" to expect in our signal.

 Of course, a bird sings many notes throughout the song, so we'd also like to know *when* each note occurs.
 The Fourier transform takes a